tq-systems/ci-meta-tq/README.md

 After this step, everything is setup to build an image using bitbake.

+**Attention:**: meta-imx needs to overwrite some files in
+meta-freescale:

+`conf/machines/*` and `conf/machines/include/imx-base.include`

+This leads to uncommitted changes in meta-freescale.

 ### Return to an existing build space

 To return to an existing buildspace go to the checked out dir and